-The Source to Sea Trail is an adventure by gravel bike or mountain bike into the heart of Yorkshire.
-It is a circular route, 725kms long with 9,000 metres of climbing, that connects the network of old tracks in the folds of the hills and on the moors where 10 of Yorkshires finest rivers rise.
+The Source to Sea Trail is an adventure by gravel bike or mountain bike into the heart of Yorkshire on old tracks set in the folds of the hills and on the moors where 10 of Yorkshires finest rivers rise.

 It is the only bikepacking trail in the world that traces the watershed - the ridge of high ground - of a single large scale basin where rivers such as the Aire, Calder, Derwent, Esk, Nidd, Swale, Wharf, Ure and Don have their source and follows their flow to the sea.